Jagged Alliance (video game)

-Jagged Alliance takes place on the fictional South Atlantic island of Metavira, a former nuclear testing site.
-The nuclear tests altered some trees on the island and several years later it was discovered by a scientist, Brenda Richards, that those trees, known as Fallow trees, produce unique sap that proves to be a medical marvel.
-However, Brenda also discovered that the trees could not reproduce.

-Her assistant, Lucas Santino, realised how profitable this sap would be.
-He managed to convince Jack Richards, the leader of the scientific mission, that it would be beneficial to have two independent science teams.
-Santino consequently established a new base on the other side of the island.
-He immediately began to recruit new people and gradually took over the island by force.

-When the game begins, the player is contacted by Jack Richards and is invited to the island.
-There, Brenda and her father request that the player hires mercenaries through the Association of International Mercenaries (A.I.M.) to reclaim the island from Santino's forces sector by sector.

 Gameplay

 The player starts the game and every following day in a room.
 Here the player can load and save the game, change settings, hire new mercenaries or sleep until the next day.

 Map screen

 When the player starts a new day, the game is transferred to a screen displaying Metavira on a square grid.
 The map includes information such as the number of Fallow trees in each sector, whether the sector is enemy or player controlled, how many guards and tappers are in a sector and the terrain information.
 The player can also decide what mercenaries and equipment to take and what player-owned sector to start from.

-Mercenaries, guards and tappers need to be paid; if needed, the player can raise the guards' and tappers' salaries to make them happier.
+Mercenaries, guards, and tappers need to be paid; if needed, the player can raise the guards' and tappers' salaries to make them happier.
 Mercenaries can be left at the base to either heal, train skills or repair items.
 Occasionally, Jack or Brenda Richards contact the player with an important objective, such as securing a clean water source.
 These requests can be ignored but usually cause some kind of hindrance to the player at a later date.